 Ways to Give

-We count on the generosity of alumni to support students as they embark on earning a world-class education, and faculty members, as they conduct research that is changing the world.
+We count on the generosity of alumni and friends of the department to support students as they embark on earning a world-class education, and faculty members, as they conduct research that is changing the world.
 Your investment in our people makes a difference.
 And, your support of our facilities gives our people the tools they need to be successful.

 Our top giving priority for incoming undergraduate students is the Engineering Visionary Scholarship (EVS) Initiative.
 The opportunity to improve the quality, diversity, and global influence of our undergraduate students has never been greater.